telerik/reporting-docs/report-items/barcode/2d-barcodes/qr-code.md

 # Configuring the Barcode QR Code in Reports

-The QR code is an abbreviated from "Quick Response Code" and is the trademark for a type of matrix barcode first designed for the automotive industry in Japan.
+The QR code is abbreviated from "Quick Response Code" and is the trademark for a type of matrix barcode first designed for the automotive industry in Japan.
 The QR Code system has become popular outside the automotive industry due to its fast readability and greater storage capacity compared to standard UPC barcodes.

 A QR code consists of black modules (square dots) arranged in a square grid on a white background, which can be read by an imaging device (such as a camera) and processed by using the Reed–Solomon error correction until the image can be appropriately interpreted.
 The required data are then extracted from patterns present in both horizontal and vertical components of the image.